 Heart Stroke - Myocardial infarction

 Infarction is a local necrosis of the tissue ( necrosis ) due to disruption of the vascular supply, mostly due to artery blockage ( embolism ).
 Clogging of the coronary artery and subsequent heart attack ( myocardium ) causes stroke.
-Breast pain, angina pectoris , is a symptom of heart stroke, but it often occurs on its own - physiologically during exertion or ischemic heart disease , mostly due to coronary atherosclerosis .
+Breast pain, angina pectoris , is a symptom of heart stroke, but it often occurs on its own - physiologically during exertion or ischemic heart disease , mostly due to coronary atherosclerosis.
 Although atherosclerosis progresses in all the arteries of the body, the heart suffers most because it has no functional reserve - and clogging of the small coronary artery results in a myocardial infarction.
 Clogging of vessels is at first gradual, caused by gradual growth of atheromas.
-The actual stroke then occurs suddenly, mostly due to thrombosis (formation of a blood clot) on the surface of the larger atheroma.
-Larger atheromas perceive our body as local damage to the blood vessel, and the blood clot tries to "repair" the affected site.
+The actual stroke then occurs abruptly, mostly due to thrombosis (formation of a blood clot)on the surface of a larger atheroma.
+Larger atheromas perceive our body as local damage to the blood vessel, and the blood clot is trying to "repair" the affected person.
 This, of course, is not possible, the thrombus breaks and is driven downstream of the local bloodstream until it gets stuck at some narrow point, blocking the artery completely.
 The result is a heart attack - myocardial ischaemia and myocardial infarction, which supplies the blocked artery.
 Small heart attacks often overwhelm the patient asymptomatically, or only with less pain in the heart, which is of no particular significance.
 These small heart attacks are healed by the scar.
 The pathologist often discovers such a scar at the heartbeat of cardiac patients.
 In about half of the cardioids, atherosclerosis of the coronary arteries progresses completely asymptomatically and its first symptom is a severe heart attack.
-This is why doctors pay so much attention to the prevention of atherosclerosis .
+That's why the doctors are paying so much attentionprevention of atherosclerosis .